DataIntellectTech/grafana-kdb-datasource-ws/Readme.md

 Secure WebSockets require the kdb+ instance to be in TLS mode (see https://code.kx.com/q/kb/ssl/).

 #### Security:
-We STRONGLY recommend running dedicated kdb+ instances only for grafana connections; no other services should operate off these instances.
+We **strongly** recommend running dedicated kdb+ instances only for grafana connections; no other services should operate from these instances.
-If using in an open system we recommend running any kdb+ instances users can connect as a seperate (non-root) user on the machine.
+If using in an open system we recommend running any kdb+ instances users can connect to as a seperate (non-root) user on the machine.
-Do not allow that user to write to any directories or files on the machine.
+Do not allow this user to write to any directories or files on the machine.

 Be aware the 'Free-form Query' 'Function' box and 'Built Query' 'Where' box allow users to run unfiltered commands on the kdb+ instance (including 'system' commands), so non-backed up system critical data should not be held on these instances and ideally only trusted users should be allowed to connect (see Authentication).

 #### Supported Browsers: